Prince of Transylvania: International status

 From 1570 to 1699, the princes of Transylvania were not recognized as independent monarchs.
 At times they acknowledged Ottoman suzerainty, and at other times accepted the rule of the Kingdom of Hungary.
 According to the teachings of the Hanafi school of Islamic jurisprudence, Transylvania was part of the "House of Agreement" (Dâr al ahd'), that is a territory with a transitory status between the lands fully integrated in the Ottoman Empire and independent states.
 Accordingly, when ascending the throne each prince received an official document from the sultan which described the prince's rights and obligations.
-These documents or ahidnâmes confirmed the right of the Transylvanian estates to elect their princes freely, "guaranted the territorial integrity of the principality", and promised military assistance to the Prince in case of invasion by his enemies.
+These documents or ahidnâmes confirmed the right of the Transylvanian estates to elect their princes freely, "guaranteed the territorial integrity of the principality", and promised military assistance to the Prince in case of invasion by his enemies.
 On the other hand, the princes were obliged to pay a yearly tribute and to assist the Ottomans in their military operations.